 The truth is that the cross is the central image for Christians all around the world.

 Why?
 Because Jesus was killed on a cross by the Roman government.
 And when he died, something powerful happened.

-John Stott, a British preacher and theologian, presents a beautifully concise explanation of what Christians believe happened on that cross 2,000 years ago and what it means for a Christian’s daily life.
+John Stott, a British preacher, and theologian presents a beautifully concise explanation of what Christians believe happened on that cross 2,000 years ago.
+He talks about what this means for a Christian’s daily life.